 About Us

-Western Alumni Magazine is printed in a carbon neutral facility on materials certified by the Forest Stewardship Council® (FSC®) using clean, renewable, emissions-free electricity provided by Bullfrog Power.
-Renewable electricity reduces traditional power usage and greenhouse gas emissions generated from the production process.
-Remaining emissions were offset through the purchase of carbon offsets certified by Carbonzero™.
+Western Alumni Magazine is printed in a carbon-neutral facility on Forest Stewardship Council® (FSC®) certified materials using clean, renewable, emissions-free electricity provided by Bullfrog Power®, reducing traditional power usage and greenhouse gas emissions.
+Remaining emissions were offset with Carbonzero™ certified credits.

 As we continue our sustainability efforts, we encourage readers to consider opting for a digital issue instead of print.

-Western Alumni Magazine is published twice a year in the fall and spring by Western Communications in partnership with University Advancement.
+Western Alumni Magazine is published twice a year by Western Communications in partnership with Western Advancement.

 ISSN 2817-8327 (Print)